kungfoochris/dental-hub-web/docs/addressapp.rst

 GET:
 ::

-    - This method list all the activities:
+    - This method list all the activitiearea:

 3. **METHOD:**
 POST:
 ::

-- This Method is used for adding a activities:
+- This Method is used for adding a activitiearea:

 **Body_Content**

-- area: ChoiceField(required)
-choice field are (Health Post,School Seminar,Community Outreach,Training)
+- activity id : ForeignKey(required) ie Activity id
 - name: String()